Odd (album): Composition

-The repackaged album Married to the Music included four additional songs: "Married to the Music", "Savior", "Hold You" and "Chocolate".
-"Married to the Music" is described as funky disco and is the work of LDN Noise, Kenzie, Zak Waters, and Adrian McKinnon.
-"Savior", produced by Zak Waters and written by Kenzie, is characterized by trendy and sensual lyrics.
-"Hold You" is a R&B song which was produced by Stereotypes and Deez.
+The repackaged album Married to the Music includes four additional songs: "Married to the Music", "Savior", "Hold You" and "Chocolate".
+"Married to the Music" is described as funky disco and is the work of LDN Noise.
+Jeff Benjamin of Billboard described it as "a journey of different genres, opening with what initially sounds like a "beatbox-heavy, hip-hop sound" before flipping to a "sexy, bouncy electronic beat on the verses until we get to a funk-inspired chorus that mixes in horn blasts, groovy guitar strums and classic boy-band harmonies".
+"Savior", which is written by Kenzie, is characterized by trendy and sensual lyrics.
+"Hold You" is a R&B song which was produced by the Stereotypes and Deez.
 "Chocolate", a medium-tempo R&B track written by group member Jonghyun and Yankie, is described as a charming love story that is sweet like chocolate.
-The choreography of the title song, "Married to the Music," is the work of Greg S. Hwang and Tony Testa.